psp-28/CUDA/README.md

 *CUDA program has the extension of ".cu" and after the code is compiled it will generate the files of xml and etc..*

-#Below are the header files used in the code:#
+Below are the header files used in the given code:

     #include"cuda_runtime.h"
     #include"device_launch_parameters.h"